VertebrateResequencing/wr/.docs/nextflowstd/spec.md

 6. Given no complete or buried jobs with output files, when `status --output --run-id r1` executes, then only the count table is printed (no extra output section).
+7. Given a complete job whose `.nf-stdout` exceeds 1 MB, when `status --output --run-id r1` executes, then the displayed output includes the trailing `[... output truncated ...]` indicator.
 7. Given a `.nf-stdout` larger than 1 MB, when `status --output` reads it, then the displayed content is truncated to 1 MB with `[... output truncated ...]` appended.